CrowdSalat/kvb-rad/README.md

 # kvb rad

-The application polls the position of the kvb bikes every minute and saves it in a [mysql](https://www.mysql.com/) database.
+The application polls the position of the kvb bikes every minute and saves it in a [managed cockroachdb](https://cockroachlabs.cloud) database.
 It uses a selfhosted [graphhopper](https://www.graphhopper.com/) server to  calculate the shortest route between the two positions of a bike if it was moved between two polls.
 To view the data you can use the web application [kvb-rad-ui](https://github.com/CrowdSalat/kvb-rad-ui).

 ## commands